 Beloved Community Collective

-Building a beloved Community
+Building a Beloved Community

-Elizabethtown College hosted the Beloved Community Collective, a celebration of Dr. Martin Luther King, Jr. from Jan.
-17 to Feb.
-7. The campus community participated in a series of events and workshops focused on fostering a healthy and inclusive culture on our campus, self-love, and relationship building.
+Elizabethtown College is holding a month-long celebration of Dr. Martin Luther King Jr. by offering the campus community a series of events and workshops to honor King's commitment to creating a just and peaceful future as part of the "Beloved Community Collective."
+The campus community is encouraged to attend events and workshops from Jan.
+16 to Feb.
+8 for a series of discussions focused on fostering a healthy and inclusive culture on our campus, self-love, and relationship building.

-The name "Beloved Community Collective" was derived from Dr. King's speech delivered at a rally in 1956 following the U.S. Supreme Court's decision to desegregate the seats on Montgomery busses, “the end is reconciliation; the end is redemption; the end is the creation of the Beloved Community.
+The name "Beloved Community Collective" was derived from Dr. King's speech delivered at a rally in 1956 following the U.S. Supreme Court's decision to desegregate the seats on Montgomery buses, "the end is reconciliation; the end is redemption; the end is the creation of the Beloved Community.
 It is this type of spirit and this type of love that can transform opponents into friends.
 It is this type of understanding goodwill that will transform the deep gloom of the old age into the exuberant gladness of the new age.
 It is this love which will bring about miracles in the hearts of men."

-Follow the Office of Diversity, Equity and Belonging on Instagram for our upcoming events.
+Follow the Office of Diversity, Equity, and Belonging on Instagram for our upcoming events.